 If you intend or work in the migration consultancy industry, you are subjected to the MARA code of conduct.
-Thus, The MARA code of conduct aims to increases ethical practice and transparency in the migration industry.
-Therefore, it is necessary to understand the code if you are looking for a career as a registered migration agent.
+Thus, The MARA code of conduct aims to increase ethical practice and transparency in the migration industry.
+Therefore, it is necessary to understand the code if you are looking to become a registered migration agent.

 Please see MARA or Migration Agents Registration Authority for more information.
 Subscribe to our Newsletter to follow Agentcis Community Blog.